 Our objectives are to obtain reasonable assurance about whether material noncompliance with the state compliance requirements referred to above occurred, whether due to fraud or error, and express an opinion on Crete Academy's compliance based on our audit.
 Reasonable assurance is a high level of assurance but is not absolute assurance and therefore is not a guarantee that an audit conducted in accordance with generally accepted auditing standards, Government Auditing Standards, and the K-12 Audit Guide will always detect a material noncompliance when it exists.
 The risk of not detecting a material noncompliance resulting from fraud is higher than for one resulting from error, as fraud may involve collusion, forgery, intentional omissions, misrepresentations, or the override of internal control.
+Noncompliance with the compliance requirements referred to above is considered material if there is a substantial likelihood that, individually or in the aggregate, they would influence the judgment made by a reasonable user of the report on compliance about Crete Academy's compliance with the requirements of the applicable state programs as a whole.

-348 Olive Street San Diego, CA 92103 0: 619-270-8222 F: 619-260-9085 christywhite.com
+348 Olive Street 0:619-270-8222

+San Diego, CA F: 619-260-9085

+92103 christywhite.com